Step 1: Controlling Tank by Subscribing to the Joy Topic

 }

-The NodeHandle created here needs to be deleted when finished using it.
-To do this automatically, a smart pointer with std::unique_ptr is used.
+The NodeHandle created here needs deletion after use.
+To do this automatically, we use a std::unique_ptr smart pointer.

-The configure function implemented here is one of the initialization functions defined in the SimpleController class ( Tip: About the definition of the SimpleController class ).
-It is defined as a virtual function, and by overriding it, the initialization process can be implemented.
-In fact, SimpleController has three virtual functions for initialization, each of which will be called at the following times.
+The configure function implemented here is one of the initialization functions defined in the SimpleController class ( Supplement: About SimpleController Class Definition ).
+It’s defined as a virtual function, and by overriding it, you can implement initialization processing.
+SimpleController actually provides three virtual functions for initialization, each called at these times:

-• start: Called when the controller is about to start running after the simulation initialization is complete.
+• start: Called when the controller starts operating after simulation initialization completes

-Normally, initialization is done in the initialize function, but since it is done only when the simulation starts, any initialization that needs to be done before the simulation starts needs to be written in the configure function.
-In the case of ROS, the connection between nodes is very important, and we want to make sure that it is all done before the simulation starts.
-In order to achieve this, the NodeHandle needs to be created before the simulation starts, so we use the configure function to do that.
+Usually initialization is done in the initialize function, but that’s only processed when simulation starts, so initialization needed before simulation start must be written in the configure function.
+With ROS, node connections are important, and we may want to confirm or complete them before simulation starts.
+To achieve this, the NodeHandle must be created before simulation starts, so we do it in the configure function.

 subscriber = node->subscribe(